bchainhub/foxar-docs/versioned_docs/version-1/projects/project-layout.md

 You can configure where Spark looks for both dependencies and contracts using the `--lib-paths` and `--contracts` flags respectively.
 Alternatively you can configure it in `foxar.toml`.

-Combined with remappings, this gives you the flexibility needed to support the project structure of other toolchains such as Hardhat and Truffle.

-For automatic Hardhat support you can also pass the `--hh` flag, which sets the following flags: `--lib-paths node_modules --contracts contracts`.